hanxi2415-bit/official_run/README.md

     - MLP
     - LSTM
 - notes:
-    - the second round of data cleaning could be avoid if i had checked the mathematical summary of the numeric inputs
+    - the second round of data cleaning could be avoided if i had checked the mathematical summary of the numeric inputs
     - the raw data itself changed unit without notification
     - the most basic model produced the best result, perhaps this data set (9 stocks span 7 years) is still too small?
     - overfitting issue significantly improved compared to test_run project